 Chapters may be established wherever existing members wish to associate to pursue the IAM’s Objectives.

-Members (and Affiliates) can register to a Chapter for free.
+Members (and Affiliates) can register to a Chapter.

 Branches are regional groups within a Chapter that allow for the discussion of ideas and best practice on a more local level, to develop a strong local network of like-minded professionals and advance the industry.
 Branches organise their own regional events and meetings.
 Unlike the Chapters they belong to, Branches are not legal entities and their associated Chapters are accountable for them.